-Women who functioned as healers were commonly flipped.
-Healers tended to menstruate during the full moon and ovulate during the new moon.
+Women who functioned as healers tended to menstruate during the full moon and ovulate during the new moon.
 By being “off-cycle” from the other women, they were able to take care of the other women they lived around.
-While we don’t have the data to back this up, we’ve noticed that quite a few of our ladies who work with healers fall on this schedule so it’s possible that this still plays a role in our society as well.
+While we don’t have the data to back this up, we’ve noticed that quite a few of our ladies who work with healers fall on this schedule, so it’s possible that this still plays a role in our society as well.

 Cycling with the Moon and More

-What has been VERY interesting is that both of us will flip into the “normal” pattern when we come up to times of stress (as in, we’ll get an early period or it’ll be delayed) and then revert back to the “healer” pattern when life calms back down.
+What was VERY interesting is that both of us transition into the “normal” pattern when we encounter times of stress (as in, we’ll get an early period, or it comes late) and then revert back to the “healer” pattern when life calms back down.

-Even though we don’t live together (or even in the same state!), our cycles tend to align together most of the year.
+Even though we don’t live together (or even in the same state for that matter!), our cycles tend to align around the year.
 We think it’s a testament to how little we actually understand about how our female cycles get regulated.
 There’s no “scientific” reason that our periods should align if we aren’t around each other.
-Yet, we’re cycle sisters and that’s just how it is!
+Yet, we are cycle sisters, and that’s just how it is!